antoinedelia/torrents-organizer/README.md

 # Torrents Organizer

-Simple script tobe executed on torrents completion to organize them in their respective libraries, depending on their content (movies, tv show, music...).
+Simple script to be executed on torrents completion to organize them in their respective libraries, depending on their content (movies, tv show, music...).

 ## Getting Started